yegor256/blog/_posts/2018/apr/2018-04-10-learning-by-refactoring.md

-This is a method from the [Apache Maven](https://github.com/apache/maven) code base (class [`RepositoryUtils`](https://github.com/apache/maven/blob/maven-3.5.3/maven-core/src/main/java/org/apache/maven/RepositoryUtils.java) picked at random, but almost all other clases are formatted the same way):
+This is a method from the [Apache Maven](https://github.com/apache/maven) code base (class [`RepositoryUtils`](https://github.com/apache/maven/blob/maven-3.5.3/maven-core/src/main/java/org/apache/maven/RepositoryUtils.java) picked at random, but almost all other classes are formatted the same way):

 {% figure /images/2018/04/maven-listing.jpg 600 %}